Candea-Marian/Library-Management-System/README.md

 #### Conceptual Model
 I considered the following:
 > - One book can have multiple authors
 > - One author can have multiple books
+>   - Considering the collaborative nature of literary works, I want the system to accommodate scenarios where one book may have multiple authors.

 > - One book can have multiple editions/variations
 > - A book edition has a publisher